MorpheusArch/morpheusarchdocs/README.md

 # Create a bootable USB

 The recommended way is with the use of the dd command some tools exist for creating bootable flash drives but they are neither recommended nor officially supported.

+ sudo dd bs=4M if=<MorpheusArch>.iso of=/dev/sdX

+# if is always before of

+Failure to do so WILL result in the loss of data.

+ Remember to replace <MorpheusArch> with the current release of MorpheusArch and

+ Also remember to replace /dev/sdX with your flash drive.
+You can find your flash drive with use of the:

+ lsblk